No Man is an Island

 We have seen that “trust” is required in our communion.
 We build our communion with God through prayer; but how do we build our relationship with each other?

 We can see that the WIIFM perspective will not serve this purpose, but the alternative is found in 1 Corinthians 10:24, which says “we should stop looking out for our own interests and instead focus on the people living and breathing around us (VOICE).”

 We know there are no shortcuts to relationships built on a foundation of trust, but an honest and heartfelt conversation is a good place to start.
 Incorporating the communion principles will not only change your leadership style, it will change you.

 Take the next two weeks as a trial period.
 Incorporate the communion principles into your daily routine.
 Spend time with God.
 Just have a conversation; don’t worry about form or structure.

 Make it a point to meet the need of at least one other person daily.
 You can do something to help around the house, say something to encourage someone, buy someone a cup of coffee.
-It does matter what you do; just do something.
+It doesn't matter what you do; just do something.

 Finally, try to keep a journal of your experience.
 Writing about whatever comes to mind.
 What did prayer feel like?
 What did God say to you?
 How did it feel to do something for someone else?

 At the end of your trial period; if you like what happened, you can renew your subscription.